d-cook/bootstrap/README.md

 - The runtime can be swapped out piece-by-piece OR wholesale with something else, while running
 - The runtime can be copied or regenerated at a whim, along with anything within it at the time

+Some of the specific directions that can be taken:
+- Transfer the runtime to different platforms (e.g. languages / runtimes)
+  - The only "native code" needed for each is basic operators (+, -, if, etc), some implementation of lists & records, basic graphics commands (e.g. VDOM, SVG, or like boxes & lines), and the native equivalent of invoking a function.
+  - By providing a different set of those per language or platform, and feeding the right one into the bootstrapper, the entire runtime can be loaded onto another platform exactly as it was before
+- Ability for the runtime to serialize & send itself over the wire (e.g. HTTP)

 #### Bootstrap the power of software back into software development

 Software provides powerfully generative and dynamic tools & interfaces to do things that would be entirely impractical or impossible otherwise.
 Ironically, that same power is massively unutilized in the _development_ of said software.
 Instead of dynamic or generative representations, the software developer works with static, rigourously _written out descriptions_ **of** those dynamic and generative models.